Mumbai: LED street lights plan pits BJP, Sena against each other

-BJP leaders had announced that street lights will be converted to LED ones by a government-recognised company; Shiv Sena MLA writes to chief minister, says decision is like BJP taking over BMC’s authority, as decision was taken without its approval
+BJP leaders had announced that street lights will be converted to LED ones by a government-recognised company; Shiv Sena MLA writes to chief minister, says decision is like BJP taking over BMC’s authority

 The announcement by BJP leaders on Saturday that street lights in Mumbai will be converted to LED ones by a government-recognised company, has pitted the two ruling parties against each other in the Brihanmumbai Municipal Corporation (BMC).

 Shiv Sena MLA and ex-mayor Sunil Prabhu has written to the Chief Minister that this decision is like the BJP taking over the BMC’s authority.
 On Saturday, it was declared that in the coming eight months, the current sodium vapour-based street lights would be converted to LED lights.